SCART: Non-standard extensions

-SCART connection was also used, in limited cases, as a high definition connection by using an YPbPr connection over scart by some television and audio video equipment (set top boxes, DVD players, Blu-ray players, etc.) manufacturers.
-By using an YPbPr connection, SCART could be used for high definition signals, like 720i, 720p, 1080i, 1080p.
-Some manufacturers were using as Y the video composite connection, while others were using the green connection as Y. With the advent of HDMI, and because the connection was not standardized (as was S-video) and limited only to a certain manufacturer, devices supporting high definition channels over SCART with YPbPr connection became scarce, if not extinct.
-In many cases, it was implemented over a RGB SCART or CVBS SCART and the YPbPr mode of SCART was manually switched.
-YPbPr became used as an independent connection, and SCART was left only for standard definition content.

 Implementations

 Nearly all modern DVD players and set-top boxes with SCART sockets can output RGB signal, which offers superior picture quality to composite signal.
 However, many devices do not have RGB output turned on by default, instead defaulting to composite video: RGB often has to be set up manually in the menu or via switches on the back of the device.

 The GameCube, Wii, Neo-Geo, Dreamcast, PlayStation, PlayStation 2, PlayStation 3, Xbox and Xbox 360 can output RGB, component video, S-Video, or composite video.
 These consoles come with the standard composite video connector, but the manufacturers and third parties sell connectors for component video hookup and for RGB SCART hookup.
 Where the Nintendo GameCube and Xbox automatically switch to the proper mode, the PlayStation 2 must be told via a selection in the system menu whether it is to use YPBPR or RGB video.
 RGB is only available on PAL region GameCube and Wii consoles, while S-Video is only available on NTSC consoles.

 Some older consoles such as the Master System, Mega Drive/Genesis, and Super Nintendo Entertainment System output RGB, and many older home computers (Amstrad CPC, later ZX Spectrum models, MSX, Amiga, Atari ST, BBC Micro and Acorn Archimedes, etc.) output RGB with composite sync suitable for SCART use, via DIN plugs.
 Standard-resolution arcade monitors use RGB signals with a composite sync, which is SCART-compatible.

 Besides simple connection of external devices to SCART TVs, RGB SCART is used in the retrogaming scene for connecting vintage games consoles (including ones internally modified for RGB or 60 Hz RGB where necessary) to: